iTwin/itwinjs-core/docs/bis/fundamentals/foundation/schemas-domains.md

 The layers above "Common" specialize on a single discipline (in the figure above, sharing the same initial letter), while differentiating in their purpose: "Physical" and "Other" (e.g. Functional/Analytical).

-### The Physical layer
+### The Discipline-Physical layer

 “Physical” and “Functional/Analytical” domains model a particular discipline from different perspectives.

-The Physical layer defines real-world physical entities and closely associated information.
-Classes such as Pump, Pipe or Column are in the Physical layer.
-This layer also comprises concepts introduced as Spatial Composition, such as Building, Road or Bridge.
+The Discipline-Physical layer defines real-world physical entities and closely associated information, in light of a specific discipline.
+Classes such as Pump, Pipe or Column are in the Discipline-Physical layer.
+This layer also comprises discipline-specific concepts introduced in terms of the concepts and patterns established by the Spatial Composition schema, such as Building, Road or Bridge.

-### The Functional/Analytical layer
+### The Discipline-Other layer

-This layer defines data types for functional or analytical data towards enabling various schematics and simulations.
+This layer defines data types for modeling perspectives other than Physical.
+Functional or analytical schemas enabling various schematics and simulations are examples of this layer.

 <!-- TODO
 *AB> Add example elements (Vern?).*